ibrahim0814/turo-calculator/Contributing.md

 #### Design Principles

-Try to use human-centered design
+Try to use human-centered design and provide people with a seemless user experience.
+That is the design goal for this project.